gnosischain/cerebro-docs/docs/mcp/workflows/resumable-workflows.md

 ## What it is

-Every workflow in Cerebro (research / QBR / storyteller / sandbox) writes structured events to `~/.cerebro/cerebro_state.db`.
+Every workflow in Cerebro (research / storyteller / sandbox) writes structured events to `~/.cerebro/cerebro_state.db`.
 On every server start, a `WorkflowRegistry` walks each open workflow's event stream and computes a `ResumeOutcome` — a structured advice payload that the agent reads on the next user interaction.

 The registry **never** auto-acts.
 It only emits a hint.
 The agent decides whether and how to resume.